ViZagorodnia/Selena-store/README.md

 # Selena-store
-One page online store developted on CSS Grid, using BEM methodology
+Responsive first-mobile approach one page online store developted on CSS Grid, using BEM methodology